germinateplatform/germinate-server/docs/config.md

 data.import.mode = <either 'IMPORT', 'VERIFY' OR 'NONE'; don't include the quotes>

 # These are used to allow linking to an external resource from the marked germplasm page
-external.link.identifier=<the column from the germinatebase to use>
+external.link.identifier = <the column from the germinatebase to use>
-external.link.template=<the template to put the joined identifiers into.
+external.link.template   = <the template to put the joined identifiers into.
 Has to include '{identifiers}' e.g. 'https://www.google.co.uk/search?q={identifiers}'>

 # We can't keep files forever.
 These properties decide when files should be deleted.
 files.delete.after.hours.async = <after how many hours should files created from async import/export tasks be deleted>